Tharun593/git_practicing/README.md

 # git_practicing
 Hey, this is my new repository!
-This is my fav file!
+This is my fav file here!